Turvo State Park: History

 The park was mapped in 1976, and its management plan published in 1980.

 In 1983 a 14.8 km road was opened from the park boundary to the Yucumã Falls, and a 2 ha visitor's area was opened at the falls with tables, rustic benches and barbecues.

 Toilets and kiosks with barbecues and sinks were added at the end of the 1980s.

-At the request of the Federal Public Ministry, in January 2015 a federal judge granted a preliminary injunction to stop the environmental licensing process for the Panambí Dam.
+On January 2015, federal judge granted a preliminary injunction to stop the environmental licensing process for the Panambí Dam at the request of the Federal Public Ministry.

 The main issue was that the reservoir would flood 60 ha of the Turvo State Park, which holds regionally threatened flora and fauna, some at risk of extinction.

 The Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) terms of reference for licensing did not conform to the park's legislation and was not approved by the state secretariat of the environment (SEMA).

-In April 2015 the regional federal tribunal upheld the suspension, since the IBAMA Environmental Impact Study would have been "flagrantly illegal".
+In April 2015, the regional federal tribunal upheld the suspension, since the IBAMA Environmental Impact Study would have been "flagrantly illegal".

 The rapporteur noted that the hydroelectric project should conform to the park's requirements rather than the reverse.

 The park would be part of the proposed Trinational Biodiversity Corridor, which aims to provide forest connections between conservation units in Brazil, Paraguay and Argentina in the Upper Paraná ecoregion.